ALU-BSE/databases-sql-Nino-Of-Tech/database_design/README.md

 - Queries: MongoDB queries for advanced operations such as finding products listed by a specific user, calculating the total amount spent by a user, and identifying the top 5 most popular products.

-- README: This file, providing an overview of the project and instructions for use.

 ## Usage :white_check_mark:
 To set up and test the TechShop database system, follow these steps: